bsantacruz-code/PC-Def-Daemonset-Updater/README.md

 **Note: Fork or clone this project in your own environment to start the lab.**

 In this repo it's assumed that you have any earlier version of Prisma Cloud Defender (Daemonset) deployed in your K8S Cluster.
+In this use case we use _'twistlock'_ namespace like in defender YAML template (by default).

 ## Solution Architecture